In the following tutorial, you'll learn how to make a Squid Game card like the one from the famous television series.

 Add a Solid Color Fill (Layer > New Fill Layer > Solid Color...) just as you did for the first group, and with this final touch your Squid Game business card is ready for printing.

-Finally, you can make your design stand out using a mockup from Placeit.
-All you have to do is upload your final business card design, crop it so it fits the mockup, and that's it.
+Finally, you can make your Squid Game card invitation stand out by using a mockup from Placeit.
+All you have to do is upload your final Squid Game business card, crop it so it fits the mockup, and that's it.

-Here is how your Squid Game business card should look.
+Here is how your Squid Game card invitation should look.
 I hope you've enjoyed this tutorial and can apply these techniques in your future projects.

 Feel free to adjust the final design and make it your own.
 You can try other kraft textures or maybe try different smudge effects.
 You will find some great sources of inspiration at Envato Elements, with interesting solutions to create letterpress ink effects or ink stamp effects in Photoshop.

 Envato Elements is an excellent resource for assets that can be used to easily create letterpress ink effects, rubber ink stamp effects, or ink stamp effects in Photoshop.
-Here's a short list of some of the most popular resources that you can find.
+Here's some Squid Game font inspiration and ideas for your design projects:

 Save the time that you would spend learning how to create letterpress text effects in Photoshop and use this amazing pack to create letterpress vintage text effects in a matter of seconds.